A 2016 Australian Institute of Mental Health study identified the fastest growing demographic of homeless people as women aged over 50.

 In its first scene, Sandra (played by Tara Morice) is given two weeks to move out of the room she has lodged in for four years.
 It’s nothing personal say her housemate-landlords in a scene wriggling with embarrassed self-interest.
 It’s just that they have an old friend moving to Sydney for work and, well, you know what the rental market is like.

-Sandra is about find out in a series of eight blackly funny and increasingly fraught scenes in which she tries to present her best self to the diverse domestic situations she encounters: a couple of young graduates trying to sublet a boxroom; a mother with a hyperactive four-year-old; a pair of sibling party animals on Halloween night.
+Sandra is about to find out in a series of eight blackly funny and increasingly fraught scenes in which she tries to present her best self to the diverse domestic situations she encounters: a couple of young graduates trying to sublet a boxroom; a mother with a hyperactive four-year-old; a pair of sibling party animals on Halloween night.

 These contortions prove too much for a woman who is physically and emotionally vulnerable.